 RACHEL MEYER, PHD, PARTNER

-Rachel is a plant evolutionary biologist at NYU who specializes in the evolution of food, particularly eggplants in Asia and African rice.
-She works to show you every plant with an adaptation that leads to flavorful or medicinal properties, and explains how it came about in the first place.
+Rachel Meyer is director of the University of California Conservation Genomics Consortium and her research is on crop evolution and the interplay between humans and the environment.
+She specializes in the evolution of food, particularly eggplants in Asia and African rice.
+Rachel works to show you every plant with an adaptation that leads to flavorful or medicinal properties, and explains how it came about in the first place.

 SELENA AHMED, PHD, PARTNER

-Selena is an Assistant Professor of Sustainable Food Systems at Montana State University examining the ecological, cultural and health aspects of food systems with expertise in tea agro-forests of China.
-She is focusing on how climate change impacts the medicinal and sensory quality of botanicals.
+Selena Ahmed is an Assistant Professor of Sustainable Food Systems at Montana State University where she leads the Food and Health Lab examining the ecological, cultural, and health aspects of food systems.
+She focuses on how environmental and management factors impact the medicinal and sensory quality of botanicals with implications for human health.
 Selena co-authored a book on the Tea Horse Road and enjoys extracting plants traded along this ancient trade route.

 As field and lab scientists, we often encounter plants with fascinating cultural history whose aromas and tastes captivate and engage us.
 It is these tastes and aromas that are far more elusive to capture through scientific means such as publications.
 We feel that these diverse place-based experiences are as important as the scientific data we collect in expressing the importance of biological and cultural diversity.